CleepDevice/cleep-cli/README.md

 This cli executes git commands to clone or update repository.

 It uses rsync commands to synchronize files.

+It uses pylint to check code quality (it returns a score)

 The [watchdog](https://pypi.org/project/watchdog/) python library is used to detect changes on filesystem.
 According to changed files, it detects if change occurs on frontend or backend files and send commands to restart Cleep application.